Thank you for supporting Cincinnati Children’s!

 Make your personal fundraising page all about you!
 Tell people why you're walking – whether it's because of a personal experience or because you want to support someone you care about.

 Use your personal web page to create an email campaign, send thank you messages and track your donations.
-Include your personal fundraising page address in all of your outgoing emails and encourage people to go online and donate.
+Include the link to your personal fundraising page in all of your outgoing emails and encourage people to go online and donate.

 Let donors know that any gift – no matter the size – will make a big difference in the lives of our patients and families.